 1. From a browser, go to <https://cloud.google.com> and click Sign in.
 2. Click Go to console 3.
 Select Compute > Kubernetes Engine > Clusters 4.
-Click Create Cluster 5.
-Click My first cluster 6.
+Click Create 5.
+Select GKE Standard and click Configure 6.
+In the upper right corner, select My first cluster 7.
 Click Create Now and wait a few minutes - typically not more than 5.
-7. Once the cluster appears, click Connect 8.
+8. Once the cluster appears, click Connect 9.
 You'll see a command gcloud container ...
 Click Run in Cloud Shell to run it.
 This will deploy a cloud shell machine, which may take one or two minutes.
 (NOTE: If you don't see the command, this is what you need to type in a cloud shell: gcloud containers cluster get-credentials cluster-name --zone us-central1-c --project your-project-123.
 Make sure the change the cluster name, project name as well as the zone to what applies to your environment.)
-9. Press Enter to run the command, and click Authorize to authorize the cloud shell 10.
+10. Press Enter to run the command, and click Authorize to authorize the cloud shell 11.
 Type kubectl get all to check that the Kubernetes cluster works.